Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/tutorials/helloworld/helloworldintro.md

 :::note Congrats!
 Congratulations you have created a networked game.
-It is not a very flashy game but it is a networked game nonetheless.
+It isn't a very flashy game but it is a networked game nonetheless.
 For the next steps in your journey see [Building on "Hello World"](helloworldparttwo.md)
 :::

 :::contribution Special Thanks